 To support our students when they receive their iPad in August, each student is required to take part in a training program during their Back-to-School day.
-This training is conducted by a teacher and focuses on basic functions and setup, appropriate use, First Class email, PowerSchool, etc.
+This training is conducted by a teacher and focuses on basic functions and setup, appropriate use, Gmail, PowerSchool, etc.